thealing/GraphVisualizer/docs/README.md

 ## Features

 *   **Force-Directed Layout**: Nodes respond to spring and repulsion forces, creating organic layouts automatically.
+*   **Entanglement Resolution**: Forces move intersecting edges apart to separate them for better connection visibility.
-*   **Graph Theory Support:**: Support for directed graphs with arrows and weighted edges with numeric labels.
+*   **Graph Theory Support**: Support for directed graphs with arrows and weighted edges with numeric labels.
 *   **Real-time Interaction**: Drag individual nodes to rearrange the layout or pan the entire view to navigate large graphs.
 *   **Dynamic Customization**: Adjust visualization parameters on the fly, including node sizing, margins, and edge lengths.
 *   **SVG Rendering**: High-quality, scalable graphics that remain sharp at any zoom level.